This page attempts to help bird keepers with the most common bird diseases and symptoms they see when their birds get ill...

 Beaks that are poorly formed often fail to wear down properly.
 Deficiencies (methionine, sulphur, biotin and calcium) are the most common cause but liver damage can show a similar effect.
 Either way the treatment is the same - Calcivet (CalciBoost in Export Areas) plus Daily Essentials3 or Feast (Flourish in Export Areas) or Feather-Up or EasyBird Rest, Moult & Show.
 If the liver is damaged the level of success will depend on how much functioning liver is left.
 Other likely symptoms include poor feather condition, slow moults and watery droppings.
 Regardless of the cause it will take 9-12 months for new (better) beak material to reach the ‘wearing zone’ and during that time beak trimming by your bird vet may be required.

 Lice and mites in cages

 It is very important that this is differentiated from watery droppings.
 Diarrhoea is large amounts of water in the dark (faecal) part of the droppings.
 The most common cause is a digestive tract infection with bacteria such as E. coli or Salmonella.
-The herbs in Feast will help combat this as will the replenishment of beneficial bacteria through Potent Brew.
+The herbs in Feast (Flourish in Export Areas) will help combat this as will the replenishment of beneficial bacteria through Potent Brew.
 Antibiotics are not our preferred treatment for diarrhoea as they destroy the good bacteria as well as the bad which risks upsetting the gut even further.

 Passing whole seeds